 She also contacted and corresponded with women interested in the development of the “science of anthropology.”
 They organized a meeting in 1885 and formed The Women’s Anthropological Society of America.
 Matilda Coxe Stevenson was named the organization’s first President.

-Her husband died in 1888 and, in essence, she was invited to take his place on the staff of the Bureau of American Ethnology of the Smithsonian Institution in 1890.
+When her husband died in 1888, Stevenson was invited to take his place on the staff of the Bureau of American Ethnology of the Smithsonian Institution in 1890.
 She returned to New Mexico, determined to capture as much of American Indian Life as possible before it disappeared.
 She also wanted to finish her husband’s work.

-She studied and recorded the religious symbolism embodied in the Zuni’s ceramic art, photographed ceremonials at various pueblos, advocated the comparative study of the pueblos, and published reports still used by scholars of the Southwest.
-The Zuni people, themselves, refer to her work.
+Stevenson studied and recorded the religious symbolism embodied in the Zuni’s ceramic art, photographed ceremonials at various pueblos, advocated the comparative study of the pueblos, and published reports still used by scholars of the Southwest.
+The Zuni people themselves refer to her work.

 She was described as tenacious, abrasive, dedicated, thorough, strong-willed, and determined.
-She was ethnocentric and controversial and met opposition at some pueblos.
-None-the-less, her work was an important contribution to anthropology as well as history.
+She was also considered ethnocentric and controversial and met opposition at some pueblos.
+Nonetheless, her work was an important contribution to anthropology as well as history.
 While she was the first woman employed as an anthropologist anywhere, she was also a pioneer in her field and her work has withstood the test of time.